Dimm-ddr/loudlyproud/content/ru/books/i-keep-my-exoskeletons-to-myself-b6a9c366.md

 params:
   authors:
   - Marisa Crane
-  bookTitle: I Keep My Exoskeletons To Myself
+  book_title: I Keep My Exoskeletons To Myself
   book_description: 'In a United States not so unlike our own, the Department of Balance
     has adopted a radical new form of law enforcement: rather than incarceration, wrongdoers are given a second (and sometimes, third, fourth, and fifth) shadow